-Working capital increased \$18.0 million from \$283.6 million as of March 31, 2015 to \$301.6 million as of June 30, 2015.
-The increase in working capital is due primarily to a \$23.7 million increase in cash and short-term investments.
-The increase in cash and short-term investments is primarily the result of net income adjusted for the impact of non-cash charges and decreases in accounts receivable.
+Working capital increased \$17.7 million from \$252.4 million as of March 31, 2016 to \$270.1 million as of June 30, 2016.
+The net increase in working capital is due primarily to a net increase in cash and short-term investments as a result of cash flow generated from operations.
 We believe that our existing cash, cash equivalents and our cash from operations will be sufficient to meet our anticipated cash needs for working capital, capital expenditures and potential stock repurchases for at least the next 12 months.
 We may seek additional funding through public or private financings or other arrangements during this period.
 Adequate funds may not be available when needed or may not be available on terms favorable to us, or at all.
 If additional funds are raised by issuing equity securities, dilution to existing stockholders will result.
 If we raise additional funds by obtaining loans from third parties, including borrowing under our revolving credit facility, the terms of those financing arrangements may include negative covenants or other restrictions on our business that could impair our operational flexibility, and would also require us to fund additional interest expense.
 If funding is insufficient at any time in the future, we may be unable to develop or enhance our products or services, take advantage of business opportunities or respond to competitive pressures, any of which could have a material adverse effect on our business, financial condition and results of operations.